GABRIELMUTTI/pancake/README.md

 # pancake
-A python algorithm to solve the pancake problem in the least amount of flips.
+A Python3 algorithm to solve the pancake problem in the least amount of flips.
 This is purely for educational purposes.

 ---